 Sustainable Tourism

-At 50 Degrees North we are committed to making a difference.
-That is why we have been working behind the scenes to calculate the carbon footprint of our tours.
 Most things in our life have a carbon footprint, from the manufacture of the shoes you wear, to the milk in your coffee.
-By clearly labelling our tours with the carbon emissions they generate, it helps our customers to understand the sustainable impact of that tour, and it shows us as a business where reductions can be made.
+By clearly labelling our tours with the carbon emissions they generate, it helps our customers to understand the impact of that tour and enables them to make sustainable decisions, and it shows us as a business where reductions can be made.

 Why are we doing this?

-In 2021, along with 300 other tourism companies, we became the first Nordic Tour Operator to commit to combating climate change through the signing of the United Nations Glasgow Declaration; a movement founded during the 2021 UN Climate Change Conference (COP26) in Glasgow which commits its signatories to the goal of reducing their carbon emissions by 50% by 2030, in line with UN recommendations.
-This is the most ambitious, but important, movement within the travel industry to combat climate change, and one we are committed to play our part in.
+In 2021 we became the first Nordic Tour Operator to commit to combating climate change through the signing of the United Nations Glasgow Declaration; which commits its signatories to the goal of reducing their carbon emissions in line with UN recommendations.
+This is the most ambitious, but important, movement within the travel industry to combat climate change, and one we are committed to play our part in through the release of our Climate Action Plan.
+Measuring and sharing the carbon footprint of our tours is just one small part of this plan.

 You can read our full Climate Action Plan here